-Daylight saving time begins at 2 a.m. on March 13, 2022, in much of the U.S., meaning most residents will see their local time “spring forward” an hour.
-This change means later sunsets but at the cost of one lost hour of sleep.
+Daylight saving time begins at 2 a.m. on March 12 in much of the U.S., meaning most residents will see their local time “spring forward” an hour.
+This change means later sunsets but at the cost of one lost hour of sleep that first night.

 The entire concept of daylight saving time has become controversial, with many states pushing to make it permanent and thus eliminate the twice-yearly time change.
 But as long as it’s observed, it can be more than just an annoying nudge to fix those clocks that don’t adjust themselves.
 You can use this weekend when the clocks change to get yourself in gear in other ways.